ceyuanzou/kevinyuanzou.github.io/src/content/blog/blog-010.md

 ---
 title: 3D Mineral Analysis of Lunar Clasts
-description: We developed a high-quality lunar regolith simulant based on the key properties of Chang'e-5 returned lunar regolith samples.
+description: We used high-resolution CT scanning and image segmentation to conduct 3D mineral analysis of the lunar basalt clasts returned by Chang'e-5 mission.
 pubDate: June 14 2025
 image: /image/MineralAnalysis.png
 categories: